Description of the partner organizing/hosting the project:

 [Travel Information]

-The nearest airport: BOD in Bordeaux,France
+The nearest airport: TRN in Torino (Turin),Italy

-The nearest terminal (train-, bus-, taxi station): Rochefort (17300)
+The nearest terminal (train-, bus-, taxi station): Closest train/bus station : Villastellone train station

 Description of accommodation and food: